zachpino/generative-design-workshop-s20/week10/README.md

 ### Follow Up

 - Train line evolver continues to improve based on your questions and feedback!
-Download the [Grasshopper file](train-definition-v2.gh), which uses data pulled from [Simplemaps](https://simplemaps.com/data/us-cities) to locate 50 high population US cities.
+Zach is working on a base definition to share (check back soon), which uses data pulled from [Simplemaps](https://simplemaps.com/data/us-cities) to locate 50 high population US cities.
 Should we have a contest to see who can write the best algorithm for serving these cities?

 - Take a peek at the purposefully titled [*For a Ruthless Criticism of Everything Existing: Rebellion Against the Quantitative-Qualitative Divide*](Patel-QuantQual.pdf) by Neal Patel of Google's analytics and data team for some provocative language on how the comforting quantitative-qualitative divide may or may not exist.